I’m Suzette Hammond. Tea is my way of life.

 I train retail staff and fine dining, brewers and sommeliers, baristas and coffee tasters, tea importers and growers, mechanical engineers and scientists, bodywork therapists and counselors.
 My classes are as small as four and as large as 100+.
 Yet, I notice they all have something in common.

-I founded Being Tea as an independent, training-focused bridge for tea professionals, their partners, and their customers.
+I founded Being Tea as an independent, training-focused bridge for tea professionals, their partners, and tea enthusiasts.
 Anyone who wants to live more tea.

 By improving access to functional, embodied tea skills – practices that can be demonstrated every day – tea can spark greater marketplace creativity and storytelling.

 My personal background is also multi-disciplinary and diverse, influencing my growing passion for tea as a wellbeing and mental health practice.
 My original career was in journalism and the intense, high stress environment of broadcast news.
-If you can handle live television (!), you truly take almost anything.
 My initial years in tea were side by side with specialty coffee; baristas and roasters remain some of my favorite people to train.

-I’ve also studied Alexander Technique, MBSR (Mindfulness Based Stress Reduction), restorative yoga and complementary somatic studies.
+I’m also currently in a 200-hour teacher training program in Chicago for psych-sensitive yoga, graduating July 2019.
+I’ve studied Alexander Technique, MBSR (Mindfulness Based Stress Reduction) and complementary somatic studies.
 I enjoy researching sensory-based therapies for healing trauma, trauma stewardship, and applying the practice of tea to these areas.
-I’ve also been a formal student of several tea ceremony traditions, including chanoyu (Japanese tea ceremony).
+I’ve also been a formal student of several tea ceremony traditions, including chanoyu (Japanese tea ceremony) and continue to study various tea ceremony traditions for their lessons in mindfulness and present moment dwelling.

-My life in tea came from a search for a more tactile, physically embodied sense of connection.
+My life in tea came from a search for a more tactile, physically embodied sense of connection and inner world understanding.
 Being Tea came from a realization that we all need to work on our collective trust issues, and that tea could be the medium for this work.
-I believe the greatest thing tea can offer is us this potential for connection.
 Tea connects us to ourselves and to each other.
 It teaches us to just be.